Analysis of chaos and regularity in the open Dicke model: SPECTRAL ANALYSIS AND QUANTUM CHAOS IN OPEN QUANTUM SYSTEMS

-For open quantum systems, the Liouvillians are non-Hermitian and the eigenvalues are complex, $\varphi_{k}\in\mathbb{C}$, such that, the standard treatment to analyze spectral fluctuations is not applicable anymore.
-As the eigenvalues are complex numbers, they can be plotted in the complex plane (see Fig.~\ref{fig:RegularSpectrum}~(b1)~and~Fig.~\ref{fig:ChaoticSpectrum}~(b1) for the complex eigenvalues of the Dicke Liouvillian).
+For open quantum systems, the Liouvillians are non-Hermitian and the eigenvalues are complex, $\varphi_{k}\in\mathbb{C}$, such that, the standard treatment to analyze spectral fluctuations is not longer applicable.
 For these systems, the spacing is understood as the minimal Euclidean distance in the complex plane for an eigenvalue $\varphi_{k}$ and its nearest neighbor $\varphi_{k}^{1\text{N}}$, $s_{k}=|\varphi_{k}-\varphi_{k}^{1\text{N}}|$.
-After performing an unfolding procedure for complex spectra (see App.~\ref{app:UnfoldingComplexSpectra} for a complete explanation of this technique), we can study analogously to the isolated systems, the spectral fluctuations in the open systems.
+After performing an unfolding procedure for complex spectra (see Appendix~\ref{app:UnfoldingComplexSpectra} for an explanation of this technique), we can study, analogously to the isolated systems, the spectral fluctuations for open quantum systems.

 Typically, the nearest-neighbor spacing distribution for integrable (regular) open quantum systems follows a 2D Poisson distribution~\cite{HaakeBook,Grobe1988,Akemann2019}, which is given by

 Note that this distribution is functionally the same as the Wigner-Dyson surmise, which characterizes the chaotic cases in isolated quantum systems.